laurelschwulst/elventy-laurel/e/how-to-build-a-bird-kite.md

 Craft tutorial and meditation on how to build a kite in interactive story format for The New York Times.

 It’s part pragmatic how to and part meanderings on “the wind.”
 The format is an “interactive story” — you can click through the steps to get the essential information.
 Or let the whole tutorial play, and it’s a 46 minute film of creating a kite in real-time.
-Special thanks to <a href="/with/tracy-ma" class="collaborator">Tracy Ma</a>, Natalie Shutler, <a href="/with/austin-wade-smith" class="collaborator">Austin Wade Smith</a>, Elliott Cost, and <a href="/with/meg-miller" class="collaborator">Meg Miller</a>.
+Special thanks to <a href="/with/tracy-ma" class="collaborator">Tracy Ma</a>, Natalie Shutler, <a href="/with/austin-wade-smith" class="collaborator">Austin Wade Smith</a>, <a href="/with/elliott-cost" class="collaborator">Elliott Cost</a>, and <a href="/with/meg-miller" class="collaborator">Meg Miller</a>.

 <a href="https://www.nytimes.com/interactive/2021/05/19/style/how-to-build-a-bird-kite.html" target="_blank">Visit Project on nytimes.com</a> ↗